RomuloSilvaRosa/addi_challenge/README.md

 ```
 ## Proposed Architecture (v0)
 The architecture is compounded of 4 elements:
-1. A DynamoDB acting as an in memory feature store;
+1. A DynamoDB acting as an in-memory feature store;
 2. A Lambda (model) serving the machine learning model trainned in https://github.com/RomuloSilvaRosa/addi_challenge/blob/main/lambdas/model_trainning/Trainning.ipynb
 3. A Kinesis Firehose + S3 + Athena acting as an evaluation store;
 4. A Lambda (orchestrator) acting as a glue between feature gathering, model prediction and logging data in evaluation store.